nodegoat/documentation/configuration/data_model/type.md

 ### Type

 *Types contain Objects.
 Objects are things.
-In the Data Design module you design the structure of your Types.
+In the data Model module you model the structure of your Types.
 This structure describes the Objects in a Type.
 Objects are described by Object Descriptions, Sub-Objects, and Sub-Object Descriptions.*

 #### Add / Edit a Type